'Triangle of Sadness' wins Palme d'Or at Cannes Film Fest

 AP Film Writer

-CANNES, France (AP) — Ruben Ostlund’s social satire “Triangle of Sadness” won the Palme d’Or at the 75th Cannes Film Festival on Saturday, handing Ostlund one of cinema’s most prestigious prizes for the second time.
+CANNES, France (AP) — Swedish director Ruben Ostlund’s class warfare comedy “Triangle of Sadness” won the Palme d’Or at the 75th Cannes Film Festival on Saturday, giving Ostlund one of cinema’s most prestigious prizes for the second time.

+Ostlund had already won Cannes’ top honor for his film “The Square” in 2017.
+“Triangle of Sadness,” which features Woody Harrelson as a Marxist yacht captain and a climactic scene of rampant vomiting, pushes the satire even further.

+“We wanted after the screening (for people) to go out together and have something to talk about,” said Ostlund .
+“All of us agree that the unique thing with cinema is that we’re watching together.
+So we have to save something to talk about but we should also have fun and be entertained.”

+The jury’s second prize, the grand prix, was shared between Lukas Dhont’s tender boyhood drama “Close” and director Claire Denis’ film “Stars at Noon.”

-The festival also named Korean star Song Kang Ho best actor for his performance in Japanese director Hirokazu Kore-eda’s film “Broker,” about Korean family seeking a home for an abandoned baby.
+Korean star Song Kang Ho was named best actor for his performance in Japanese director Hirokazu Kore-eda’s film “Broker,” about Korean family seeking a home for an abandoned baby.

 “I’d like to thank all those who appreciate Korean cinema,” said Song, who also starred in Bong Joon Ho’s Palme d’Or winning film “Parasite” in Cannes three years ago.